MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 Our free Heroku instance is 8-32-1000x more fragile that my laptop.

-The best way to do this is with a Virtual Machine, for example [Vagrant](https://docs.vagrantup.com/v2/why-vagrant/index.html)
+A better way to test on localhost is with a Virtual Machine, for example [Vagrant](https://docs.vagrantup.com/v2/why-vagrant/index.html)

 > Heroku:  Note that `heroku local` doesn't set memory limits.
 You might try [Vagrant-Heroku](https://github.com/ejholmes/vagrant-heroku#building-from-scratch).